IGJoshua/coffi/README.md

 ;; => 5
 ```

-In these cases, the argument types are expected to exactly match the types
+With raw handles, the argument types are expected to exactly match the types
 expected by the native function.
 For primitive types, those are primitives.
 For
 addresses, that is `MemoryAddress`, and for composite types like structs and
 unions, that is `MemorySegment`.
 Both `MemoryAddress` and `MemorySegment` come